EvitaKnits/hitch-hound/README.md

 **Colour Contrast**

-I checked my initial colour pallette prior to development but found during my accessibility testing with lighthouse that I had combined colours in a few instances that did not have sufficient contrast.
+I checked my initial colour palette prior to development but found during my accessibility testing with lighthouse that I had combined colours in a few instances that did not have sufficient contrast.
 These were changed to meet accessibility standards.

 ## Bugs